rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 ## 4. Deploy Tekton Demo Tasks and Pipelines using GitOps

-Let's deploy now the several demo tasks and pipelines that are needed for this demo.
-We can deploy it manually... or use GitOps to deploy them automatically!
+Let's now deploy the demo tasks and pipelines that are needed for this demo.
+We can deploy them manually... or use GitOps to deploy them automatically!

-* Create an ArgoCD App for deploying all the Tekton Pipelines, Tasks and other CICD components needed for these demo:
+* Create an ArgoCD App for deploying all the Tekton Pipelines, Tasks, and other CICD components needed for this demo:

 ```bash
 cat <<EOF | kubectl apply -f -